mlabuda2/nf-tower-docs/docs/credentials/docker_hub_registry_credentials.md

 ---
 title: Docker container registry credentials
-headline: 'Docker container credentials'
+headline: "Docker container credentials"
-description: 'Step-by-step instructions to set up Docker container registry credentials in Nextflow Tower.'
+description: "Step-by-step instructions to set up Docker container registry credentials in Nextflow Tower."
 ---

 ### Container registry credentials

 From version 22.3, Tower supports the configuration of credentials for container registry services.
 These credentials are leveraged by the Nextflow Wave container service to authenticate to private container registries.
 For more information on Wave containers, see [here](https://www.nextflow.io/docs/latest/wave.html).